adamchlebek/GVES-Louie-Remaster/README.md

 ## Getting Started

 If you would like to run this server on your own PC, you will need to create a bot token of your own.
 Just google how to do that.
+You also need to open up the project and build it.
+You may need to add the files below to the Debug folder.

 ```
 Create File Named Token.txt and add your bot token to the file.